What Are the Different Types of Glaucoma?

 Glaucoma is a group of eye diseases that can lead to blindness by damaging the optic nerve.
-The eye continuously produces a fluid, called the aqueous, that must drain from the eye to maintain healthy eye pressure.
+The eye continuously produces a fluid, called the aqueous humor, that must drain from the eye through the eye’s drainage system, or angle, to maintain a healthy eye pressure.
+The different types of glaucoma are described by whether this drainage system is open or narrow.
+One cause of increased eye pressure is when the drainage system, or angle, is narrow or blocked.

 Primary Open Angle Glaucoma